How can you move learning forward using formative assessment strategies in your classroom?

 - help learners recognise their weaknesses and strengths and work on areas that need improvement;

-- help instructors identify where learners are struggling and dealing with the problems
+- help instructors identify where learners are struggling and dealing with the problems.

 In most cases, unlike summative assessments, formative assessments in schools are low stakes, having low or no point value; however, these ungraded assessments are considered to be highly valuable to help students enhance their performance and to help teachers identify what students understood, and what they didn't.
 Often, the purpose of feedback is to enable a student to achieve something in the future that they are currently not able to achieve.
 In this case, feedback should focus on improving the student rather than the piece of work.

 Examples of Formative Assessment Strategies

 Use students’ work to understand where they are starting from and give them feedback that they can use from this starting point.
 The effectiveness of feedback will be limited by the task that has been set; if it is cleverly designed to illuminate students’ understanding, the feedback that can be given will be more effective and more accessible for the student.
 Formative assessment strategies help teachers determine if more instruction is needed.
 Using formative assessments in the classroom prevents both teachers and students from getting any surprises in the form of poor final grades.
 Some of the most significant formative assessment strategies are:

 1. Analysis of Students Work